Kesomannen/gale-sync/docs/api.md

 Once the user is authenticated, two tokens are created:

 - The `access token` is a [JWT](https://jwt.io) that is used to authorize the user when accessing restricted endpoints.
 This token expires quickly (currently 30 minutes).
 - The `refresh token` is used to request a new access token once it expires.
+It is issued by Discord and much longer lived.

 To use restricted endpoints, include the access token as a header: